grafana/pyroscope/docs/sources/configure-client/_index.md

 {{< docs/shared lookup="agent-deprecation.md" source="alloy" version="next" >}}

 Alloy is a component that runs alongside your application and periodically gathers profiling data from it.
-This method is suitable when you want to collect profiles from existing applications without modifying their source code.
+This method is suitable when you want to collect profiles from applications without modifying their source code.
 This approach is simplified with the eBPF profiling option that doesn't necessitate pull or push mechanisms.

 Here's how it works: